ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ```

-This is not ideal, as there is no direct semantic relationship between the contactPoint property and the Dataset, so the same [contactPoint](http://schema.org/contactPoint) should be added to theRoot Data Entity, in anticipation of this being added to Schema.org, even though this is not strictly supported at the moment.
+This is not ideal, as there is no direct semantic relationship between the contactPoint property and the Dataset, so the same [contactPoint](http://schema.org/contactPoint) SHOULD be added to theRoot Data Entity, in anticipation of this being added to Schema.org, even though this is not strictly supported at the moment.

 ```json